drew0716/fedbot/README.md

 # FedBot: About the Fed Q\&A

 **FedBot** is an interactive question-and-answer web app that uses Retrieval-Augmented Generation (RAG) to help users explore official information about the United States Federal Reserve.
-It focuses exclusively on content from the **"About the Fed"** section of [federalreserve.gov](https://www.federalreserve.gov/aboutthefed.htm).
+It focuses exclusively on content from the **"About the Fed"** and **"FAQs"** sections of [federalreserve.gov](https://www.federalreserve.gov/aboutthefed.htm).

 FedBot uses a semantic search pipeline with document embedding, vector indexing, and large language model responses from Anthropic’s Claude 3.